 Refill food supplies each morning and top up later in the afternoon if there has been a great deal of feeding activity.
 You may find that the birds become increasingly used to your presence which can add to the delight of feeding them.

-What to feed your birds
+What to feed garden birds

 Before rushing to buy your supplies, consider the birds that most commonly visit your garden.
 This will indicate the best foods to start with.
 There is no need to overstock.
 Buy enough food to last for a month or two at the most.
 It takes a while for birds to trust any new food sources, so small amounts are best initially.
 Increase as and when needed.